-Danika had been carefully monitoring lift activity, which wasn’t hard, all six had display panels next to them, which informed you which ones were active, which floors and sections they were headed to, and the like.
-So, he knew that the third one on the right was the only one active and was headed towards the lobby, which given the fact of the time, and that it had only one occupant, he concluded that it was the one with the ADCI in it.
-A few seconds later the doors slid open and Danika was standing face to face with Faiz Gamilan Muud, and he couldn’t help thinking that name was accurate, she was quite pretty.
+Danika had been carefully monitoring lift activity, which wasn’t hard, all six had display panels next to them, which informed himwhich ones were active, which floors and sections they were headed to, and the like.
+So, he knew the third one on the right was the only one active and headed toward the lobby.
+Since it had only one occupant, he concluded it was the one with the ADCI in it.
+A few seconds later the doors slid open and Danika stoodface to face with Faiz Gamilan Muud, and he couldn’t help thinking that name was accurate, she was quite pretty.

 Her long honey brown coat highlighted her bronze colored skin and brought out the golden hue of her eyes.
 They were large eyes heavy lashed and lidded, they seemed to take him in at a glance.
 She could have been a model, had once been a model he corrected himself, back during her university days.
-She was tall, at 1.8 meters, at least that was tall for a Jahan.
-She was attractive in the classical sense; what with the high cheek bones, and fine delicate almost sculpted features.
+At 1.8 meters, that was tall for a Jahan.
+With her high cheek bones and delicate almost sculpted features, she was attractive in the classical sense;..
 It was her ears though that really stood out in his mind, a series of inter locking ovals all finally crafted in a larger one, like a shell one would find on the beach, worn smooth by wave and sand.
-She had two small simple silver ringlets in each ear, and a warm smile, which she graced him with over his near bungle over shaking her hand.
-Fortunately, he only got as far as an inch away from his torso before realization stroke him.
+She had two small simple silver ringlets in each ear, and her lips curved into a warm smile, which she graced him with over his near bungle over shaking her hand.
+Fortunately, he only got as far as an inch away from her torso before realization stroke him.
 She was a traditionalist at her core he realized when she attached her vale to the other side of the hood on her coat, which he had noticed, but was uncertain if she would don.
-It was tradition for unmarried woman to ware vales when out in public, but many a woman her age had broken with this tradition, she was engaged, of that he could tell from the simple silver ring and gray-green chord on her right hand and wrist.
-She didn’t ware gloves, obviously didn’t like them, interesting, most of one’s body heat went out from there and the head.
+It was tradition for unmarried woman to wearvales when out in public, but many a woman her age had broken with this tradition, she was engaged, of that he could tell from the simple silver ring and gray-green chord on her right hand and wrist.
+She didn’t weargloves, obviously didn’t like them, interesting, most of one’s body heat went out from there and the head.

 “I tested the ventilation and heating system in the cabin before our arrival, a routine of mine with new vehicles, I like testing all systems to make sure everything works properly.
 So, if it’s a bit warm in the vehicle when we get in that’s why, but it should cool down soon enough.”

-He had not warn his full face mask as he thought an uncovered face would provide a better means for gauging body language and keep her calmer.
+He had not wornhis full face mask as he thought an uncovered face would provide a better means for gauging body language and keep her calmer.
 It was something he had debated over all the way up to getting there.
 Some members of certain educated native groups did go veiled, perhaps he should have done the same, as to reflect his educational background.
 Well, there was no way to be sure on what the better course of action would have been, so best to stop thinking about it.
 He finally put on his helmet, the top of it fit snuggly against his multi-spectrum utility goggles.
 He turned then and leading the way to the door, making casual small talk as he went.

+***